 Stretch out amongst the sprawling lawns at Yoyogi Park to watch dance crews, cosplayers, and martial artists practicing their art.
 There are also sports facilities including a hockey field, soccer field, and cycling trail, so feel free to slot in some exercise with a view.

 Before you leave, spend some time exploring the neighbouring Meiji Jingu Shrine, the most famous shinto shrine in Tokyo.

 We recommend grabbing your picnic food at Gindaco Takoyaki, a ten minute walk away from Yoyogi Park.
 Their famous juicy, gooey octopus balls (¥550) must be tasted to be believed!

-Opening Hours: Gindaco Takoyaki is open from 11AM – 10PM
+Opening Hours: Meiji Shrine opens from 5AM – 6PM; Yoyogi Park is open 24hrs.
+Gindaco Takoyaki is open from 11AM – 10PM

-How to get there: Take a three minute ride on the Yamanote line to Harajuku Station.
+How to get there: Take a 3min ride on the Yamanote line to Harajuku Station.
 Yoyogi Park is just around the corner

 Sightsee along Harajuku’s Takeshita Street